StampyAI/stampy-ui/stampy-search/README.md

 following optional keys:

 - getAllQuestions - a function that will return a list of questions to be used in the baseline search.
 The default is an empty array
+- onResolveCallback - an optional function that will be called with the query phrase and results once it has completed.
+This can be used as opposed to `await searcher.searchLive('bla')`
 - numResults - the number of results to be returned by default.
 Initially set to 5
 - server - where to look for stuff.
 The default is '', i.e. the current server
 - searchEndpoint - the endpoint to use for searching for in progress questions